 Book in advance because the Elephants Heaven: Half Day Elephant Experience at Kanta Elephant Park in Chiang Mai tour provided by Baanchang Elephant Park fills up fast.
 Located about 60 miles outside of Chiang Mai city center, transportation to Kanta Elephant sanctuary is included with the tour.

 Traditional mahout clothes are provided upon arrival.
-These adorable outfits are available to purchase for 500 baht.
-After changing, we learn how to safely approach and touch the elephants, signs of happiness.
-We are advised to use caution around the elephant’s legs and petting the spiky hairs on the elephants’ heads.
+These adorable outfits are available to purchase for 500 Baht.
+After changing, we learn how to safely approach and touch the elephants and signs of happiness.
+We are advised to use caution around the elephants’ legs and petting the spiky hairs on the elephants’ heads.
 Matching bags are handed out to fill with sugar cane to feed the elephants.
-After filing our bags as much sugar can as possible, we are set free to feed, pet, take pictures, and play with the elephants.
+After filing our bags with s much as much sugar cane as possible, we are set free to feed, pet, take pictures, and play with the elephants.

 Traveling Gingerbread Note: Bringing swim suits, water shoes, bug spray, and a change of clothes is highly recommended.
 We were soaked at the end of the day.
 Towels and showers with soap and shampoo are available to visitors before leaving the sanctuary.